Seiling, Oklahoma: Economy

 The local economy has been based on agriculture since the land was opened to non-Indian settlement.
 The major crops initially were broomcorn and cotton.
 Seiling soon had a cotton gin and a feed mill.
 Wheat and rye became important crops before World War I. In 1918, the Seiling Milling Company opened a flour mill and marketed "White Rose Special" flour until it closed in 1952.

 Transportation

 Seiling is on US-60, US-270, US-281, SH-3, and SH-51, some of which run concurrently through the town.
 US-183 is immediately to the west.
 Thus the town bills itself as the “Crossroads of Northwest Oklahoma.”

 Seiling Airport (FAA Identifier: 1S4) is immediately adjacent to Seiling on the northwest.

 Parks and recreation

 Seiling City Park is in the town, located on Seiling Creek.

 The 9-hole Seiling Golf Course was built in 1980.

 The Seiling Swimming Pool is open to the general public, and for special event rental.

 Canton Lake is to the east.

 Little Sahara State Park is about a half-hour to the north.

+The McAllister House at 311 N. Locust Ave. and the Seiling Milling Company at 4th and Orange St. are on the National Register of Historic Places listings in Dewey County, Oklahoma.